Wolves - Leicester: How to watch, stream, team news, start time, odds

-Wolves – Leicester: The Foxes are set for a massive boost as Jamie Vardy is expected to return from injury just in time for Sunday’s trip to Molineux Stadium (Watch live at 9 am am ET, on NBCSN and online via NBCSports.com).
+Wolves – Leicester: The Foxes are set for a massive boost as Jamie Vardy is available off the bench for Sunday’s trip to Molineux Stadium (Watch live at 9 am am ET, on NBCSN and online via NBCSports.com).

 WOLVES – LEICESTER STREAM LIVE